Explore

 Interface design depends on the website content.
 As an example, think of a news site structure and compare it to the one of any social network.
 That’s why you have to specify in the brief whether you plan to post custom photos, widgets, articles, and charts.

-Also, think about how you will increase traffic to your website.
+Also, think about how you'll increase traffic to your website.
 It should be optimized for search engines, so make it possible to incorporate spreadsheets and don’t forget about descriptions of pictures — this often helps people with visual impairments and helps raise the site in the search engine rankings.

 Look at how the content of competitors’ sites looks and what keys they use.
-If you will publish advertisements, allocate space for it so that the ad elements do not overlap with the content.
+If you'll publish advertisements, allocate space for it so that the ad elements do not overlap with the content.

 crypto-wallet main page